 For further details concerning the drug and alcohol testing policies, employees should refer to the Town's complete drug and alcohol policy adopted separately.
-Copies of this policy are available in the Human Resource office (included at the end of Personnel Policies).
+Copies of this policy are available in the Town Recorder's office (included at the end of Personnel Policies).